gmlangeloh/IPGBs.jl/README.md

 ## Experimental results

-Current experimental results for IPGBs can be found in the `experiments` directory.
+Current experimental results for IPGBs can be found in the [IPGBs-Experiments](https://github.com/gmlangeloh/IPGBs-Experiments)`experiments` repository.
 It provides .mps files for each instance and logs from which results can be extracted with the `generate_tables.jl` script.
 The script `full_groebner_basis.jl` can be used to rerun IPGBs and 4ti2 over all instances in this directory.